DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Compare the behavior of a known good system with that of a failing one to find the failure’s cause.
 * Consider all of the elements that can influence a system’s behavior: code, input, invocation arguments, environment variables, services, and dynamically linked libraries.

+## Use the Software’s Debugging Facilities
+Use debugging facilities!
+And also, you should make debugging facilities in your program too.
+When to actually make debug logs and all that stuff.
+I think that’s pretty much a real important thing!
+ Use `-x` option for shell commands, `explain` for debugging SQL, and see if all the other binaries have this kind of thing.
+Find debugging facilities for every command one day!

+### Things to Remember
+* Identify what debugging facilities are available in the software you’re troubleshooting, and use them to investigate the problem you’re examining.

 #reading/books